e4drcf/ewizardjs-docs/docs/documentation/email-development/blocks.md

 ]
 ```

-Each object in metadata is rendered as a new string with helpful information, that appears when the user moves the mouse pointer over a block in sidebar.
-That information may help user to understand which type of content block has and to find out the content description and properties.
+Each object in metadata is rendered as a new string with helpful information, that appears when the user moves the mouse pointer over a block in the sidebar.
+That information may help the user to understand which type of content block has and to find out the content description and properties.

 As a result, the following sidebar tooltip of `my-block` may appear: